In a rocky Israeli crater, scientists simulate life on Mars

 Altogether they will carry out more than 20 experiments in fields including geology, biology and medicine and hope to publish some of the results when finished.

 "We are six people working in a tight space under a lot of pressure to do a lot of tests.
-There are bound to be challenges," said Alon Tenzer, 36, wearing the space suit that carries some 50 kg (110 lb) of equipment.
+There are bound to be challenges," said Alon Tenzer, 36, wearing the space suit that carries some 50kg of equipment.
 "But I trust my crew that we are able to overcome those challenges."